 Depression vs. Sadness

-It’s clear there is a connection between how we understand laziness and symptoms of depression.
+It’s clear there is a connection between how we understand laziness and the symptoms of depression.
 However, it would be a mistake for me to suggest that traditional notions of laziness are the only way depression can manifest.
 One of the feelings most associated with depression is sadness, and sometimes rather than worrying about laziness, we might instead wonder, “Am I depressed or just sad?”
 In order to answer that, we can consider other symptoms of depression and how depression affects our daily lives.

 Besides feeling lazy, depression also shows up in some of the following ways: